nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br>

-We can now see all the instances are in sync!
+You can now see all the instances are in sync!

 <br>